cozy/cozy-docs/src/documents/en/host/diagnose.html.md

 ## If everything failed

 If everything else failed, download this [diagnosis script](http://debian.cozycloud.cc/diag.sh), read it carefully and modify it to match your configuration, then execute it and send us the result, so we can help you diagnose the problem.

+## How can I find assistance?

+There are several ways to contact our friendly Support team:
+ - come and chat with us on IRC, chan #cozycloud on irc.freenode.net (also available [on the Web](https://webchat.freenode.net/?channels=cozycloud));
+ - ask questions on the forum [forum.cozy.io](https://forum.cozy.io/) where the community is always ready to help;
+ - if you encouter issues on your server, describe them in the form inside the Help page (available at the bottom of the Home app).
+This form will send us some informations so we can debug the problem;
+ - and of course, you can send us emails at the following address: support@cozycloud.cc.